urnenfeld/eth-py-scapy/README.md

 It's meant to be used as a central pillar to design and implement the "host end" of a _'uC <--> PC'_ net topology in a flexible and effective way.
 Due to its multiplatform nature, you can use as "host end" devices ranging from  a full fledged PC to a Raspberry Pi (or many!), being then able to build complex SOME-IP/SD networks on the cheap.

-Either if you have to implement SOME-IP/SD based functionality on a ECU (uC) and need some way to test it from your PC, or if you just want to learn how SOME-IP/SD works, **_eth-py-scapy_** is here to help you.
+Either if you need to test your ECU or microcontrolled based SOME-IP/SD implementation, or just want to learn how SOME-IP/SD works, **_eth-py-scapy_** is here to help you.

 ## 2. Configuration